-4.2.3 Technical Feasibility and Market Availability
+4.2.2.7 Technical Feasibility and Market Availability

 Technical feasibility of energy efficiency components and controls for DOAS has been proven in both field and laboratory testing of the components in the system.
-In the field, many DOAS sites exist which provide high efficiency examples of a DOASu and high efficiency examples of H/C systems.
+In the field, many DOAS sites exist which provide high efficiency examples of a DOASu and high efficiency examples of heating and cooling systems.